Films

 Special People

 Groundbreaking comedy about a filmmaker working with a group of young disabled people.
-The film won a raft of awards including the BBC Drama Award, Royal Television Society award for Best Drama and was shortlisted for an Oscar.
+The film won a raft of awards including the BBC Drama Award, Royal Television Society award for Best Drama and was longlisted for an Oscar.
+In 2024, Special People was honoured with a 15th anniversary screening at BFI Southbank NFT1.

 The Magic Hour